dromara/fast-request/docs/en/guide/getstarted/shortcut.md

 icon: shortcut-fill
 ---

-Shortcut keys help to improve the speed of the operation, and skilled use will make the operation easier
+Shortcut keys help improve the operation's speed, and professional use will make the process more easier.

 - How to